100askTeam/100ask_lvgl_docs/docs/widgets/imagebutton.rst

 The image sources work the same as described in the `Image object </widgets/image>`__ except that "Symbols" are not supported by the Image button.
 Any of the sources can ``NULL``.

+If only ``src_center`` is specified, the width of the widget will be set automatically to the width of the image.
+However, if all three sources are set, the width needs to be set by the user (using e.g. :cpp:expr:`lv_obj_set_width`) and the center image will be tiled to fill the given size.

 The possible states are:

 - :cpp:enumerator:`LV_IMAGEBUTTON_STATE_RELEASED`